DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 As such, it's important to know the assumptions a work area makes when you use it to build code.
 In the base of your work area is a file called `dbt-workarea-constants.sh`, which will look something like the following:
 ```
-export SPACK_RELEASE="NFD23-06-21"
+export SPACK_RELEASE="fddaq-v4.1.0"
-export SPACK_RELEASES_DIR="/cvmfs/dunedaq-development.opensciencegrid.org/nightly"
+export SPACK_RELEASES_DIR="/cvmfs/dunedaq.opensciencegrid.org/spack/releases"
-export DBT_ROOT_WHEN_CREATED="/cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v7.1.0"
+export DBT_ROOT_WHEN_CREATED="/cvmfs/dunedaq.opensciencegrid.org/tools/dbt/v7.2.1"
-export LOCAL_SPACK_DIR="/home/jcfree/daqbuild_test_mypackage/.spack"
+export LOCAL_SPACK_DIR="/home/jcfree/daqbuild_fddaq-v4.1.0/.spack"
 ```
 This file is sourced whenever you run `dbt-workarea-env`, and it tells both the build system and the developer where they can find crucial information about the work areas' builds.
 Specifically, these environment variables mean the following:

-* `$SPACK_RELEASE`: this is the release of the DUNE DAQ software stack against which repos will build (e.g. `dunedaq-v2.10.2`, `N22-04-09`, etc.)
+* `$SPACK_RELEASE`: this is the release of the DUNE DAQ software stack against which repos will build (e.g. `fddaq-v4.1.0`, `NFD23-07-15`, etc.)

 * `$SPACK_RELEASES_DIR`: The base of the directory containing the DUNE DAQ software installations.
-The directory `$SPACK_RELEASES_DIR/$SPACK_RELEASE` contains the installation of the packages for your release

 * `DBT_ROOT_WHEN_CREATED`: The directory containing the `env.sh` file which was sourced before this work area was first created

 * `LOCAL_SPACK_DIR`: If the `-s/--spack` was passed to `dbt-create` when the work area was built, this points to where the local Spack area is located

 There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
-An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn about a work area:
+An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment:

-* `spack find --loaded -N | grep $SPACK_RELEASE` will tell you all the DUNE DAQ packages which have been loaded by `dbt-workarea-env` or `dbt-setup-release`
+* `spack find --loaded -N | grep dunedaq-vX.Y.Z` will tell you all the DUNE DAQ packages common to both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`

+* `spack find --loaded -N | grep fddaq-vX.Y.Z` for far detector DUNE DAQ packages

+* `spack find --loaded -N | grep nddaq-vX.Y.Z` for near detector DUNE DAQ packages

-* `spack find --loaded -N | grep dunedaq-externals` is the same, but will tell you all the external packages
+* `spack find --loaded -N | grep dunedaq-externals` for external packages not developed by DUNE collaborators

 * `spack find --loaded -p <package name>` will tell you the path to the actual contents of a Spack-installed package